-There is a single currency for earnings associated with each Financial Report.
-You can see the currencies associated with each Financial Report on the left side of Payments and Financial Reports.
+There is a single currency for earnings associated with each financial report.
+You can see the currencies associated with each financial report on the left side of Payments and Financial Reports.

 A line item will have a zero value if you elected to waive royalties for a particular product.
-Examples include, but are not limited to, the Single of The Week, promotional content available a la carte, and certain code based promotions.
+Examples include, but are not limited to, the Single of the Week, promotional content available a la carte, and certain code-based promotions.